ggomdyu/TGON/TGON_ModelJoy/TGON_Platform.Core/ReadMe.txt

 ※  Window
 Include "PlatformWindow.h" header.
-And make window through using 'tgon::Window' type which declared by typedef.
+And make window through using 'TGON_Window' type which declared by typedef.

 #──────────────────────────────────────#